matthew-hre/python-to-java/README.md

 1. Grab your nearest pillow, bury your face in it, and let out a hearty scream.
 Now we can begin.

-2. Head over to [Eclipse's website](https://www.eclipse.org/downloads/) and hit the 1Get Eclipse IDE 2022-121 button.
+2. Head over to [Eclipse's website](https://www.eclipse.org/downloads/) and hit the `Get Eclipse IDE 2022-12` button.
 The numbers might be a bit different, but you don't care.

 3. Hit download, then laugh at the "plz donate" window and promptly close it.